nearform/fastify-jwt-jwks/CONTRIBUTING.md

-# Welcome to fastify-auth0-verify!
+# Welcome to fastify-jwt-jwks!

-Please take a second to read over this before opening an issue.
-Providing complete information upfront will help us address any issue (and ship new features!) faster.
+Please take a second to read this over before opening an issue.
+Providing complete information up front will help us address any issue (and ship new features!) faster.

-We greatly appreciate bug fixes, documentation improvements and new features, however when contributing a new major feature, it is a good idea to idea to first open an issue, to make sure the feature it fits with the goal of the project, so we don't waste your or our time.
+We greatly appreciate bug fixes, documentation improvements and new features, however when contributing a new major feature, it is a good idea to first open an issue, to make sure the feature fits with the goal of the project, so we don't waste your or our time.

 ## Bug Reports